philwall3/robotiq/robotiq_2f_hw_usb/README.md

 This packages addresses the hardware abstraction as well as interfaces to real and simulated robotiq gripper of the 2-finger models.

+This interfaces requires the modbus library, that you can easilly install by typing:

+`sudo apt-get install libmodbus-dev`

 ## Using the USB communication interface

 This is perhaps the simplest way to connect to the real gripper, since the R485/USB adaptor comes by default because it is required to config the gripper using the User Interface.